MundoSDL/MidTerm-Project/README.md

 i thought i was done with the horrors of css... now i cant make a background image for some reason... whyy whyyyyyy

+(11th Nove 2025)

+Finaaallyy i figured it out after hours and hours of testing.. the background image is workkingggg (well by adding it to the html style output) but now a new problem rises... why is the webpage has a weird border? i looked at the html.. i looked at the css.. why is that happening?

+okay finally fixed it.. had to makesure i set a margin for the body since for some reason the default margin was 5px.

+i thought about making a video background instead of a photo.. so with learning a bit more about the video source element i had done it.. aaah i am so Proud of myself

+damn.. now i don't know how to get the copy right footer to be all the way down for the webpage to look consistent i got that done..

+i want the nav to follow the scroll so its sticking to the screen.. i made a postion: fixed.. but now the background color of the body is show on the header? ha? how? i give up on that idea ;-;

+added a new section in the nav for tickets. now that i have a bit of the css styles set the rest will be easier to go through (or so i thought)